d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Encoder

-Armed with all the essential components of transformer, let's first build a encoder transformer block.
+Armed with all the essential components of Transformer, let's first build a encoder Transformer block.
 This encoder contains a multi-head attention layer, a position-wise feed-forward network, and two "add and norm" connection blocks.
 As you can observer in the code, for both of the attention model and the positional FFN model in the `EncoderBlock`, their outputs' dimension are equal to the `embedding_size`.
 This is due to the nature of the residual block, as we need to add these outputs back to the original value during "add and norm".

 ```{.python .input  n=12}
 class EncoderBlock(nn.Block):